km4ack/pi-build/README.md

 Winlink Password & Grid Square

 # Install
+This script is intended to run on a brand new installation of Buster.
+It should not be run on a pi that you have already started installing applications on.
+Install additional apps that you require after running this script.\
+\
-After flashing Buster to a SD card run the following command
+Flash a fresh copy of  Buster to a SD card and run the following command

      git clone https://github.com/km4ack/pi-build.git $HOME/pi-build && bash $HOME/pi-build/build-a-pi

+# Issue Reporting - Feature Requests
+Please report issues & feature requests here https://github.com/km4ack/pi-build/issues

 # Video
 [![IMAGE ALT TEXT](http://img.youtube.com/vi/gBokG9FI-NM/0.jpg)](https://youtu.be/gBokG9FI-NM "Build-a-Pi")